TormStorm/jagex-launcher-linux/README.md

 ## Requirements

 - [Lutris](https://lutris.net/downloads)
+- [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) <sup title="Only if using the Flatpak version of Lutris">[^1]</sup>

 > **Note**<br>
 > It is recommended to install Lutris from your disto's package manager<br>
-> If you use the Flatpak version of Lutris you will not be able to use the Flatpak version of RuneScape
+> If you use the Flatpak version of Lutris you will not be able to use the Flatpak RuneScape client

 ## Installation